Model order reduction for random nonlinear dynamical systems and low-dimensional representations for their quantities of interest: Illustrative examples

-For an uncertainty quantification, we choose all capacitances, all resistances and the operating voltage as random parameters ($q=10$) with independent uniform distributions varying 1\% around the constant parameters from above.
-Concerning the orthogonal expansion~(\ref{pce-appr}), we apply all basis polynomials up to total degree three again and obtain $m=286$ terms.
 The stochastic Galerkin method generates a DAE system~(\ref{galerkin}) with $mn=1430$ inner variables.
-We require a quadrature formula~(\ref{fcn-quadr}) to evaluate the nonlinear right-hand side approximatively.
+We require a quadrature formula~(\ref{fcn-quadr}) to evaluate the nonlinear right-hand side approximately.
 We use a sparse grid quadrature, see~\cite{gerstner-griebel}, which is adapted from the Gauss-Legendre rule with level~3 and $k=2441$ nodes.
 Initial values for the system~(\ref{galerkin}) are determined as in the previous example.
-Now the numerical solution with tolerances $\varepsilon_{\rm rel} = 10^{-5}$, $\varepsilon_{\rm abs} = 10^{-6}$ yields 203~snapshots including the initial values in the time interval $[0,T]$.
+Now the numerical solution with tolerances $\varepsilon_{\rm rel} = 10^{-5}$, $\varepsilon_{\rm abs} = 10^{-6}$ yields 222~snapshots including the initial values in the time interval $[0,T]$.
 On the one hand, the snapshots imply an approximation of the coefficient functions in the truncated expansion~(\ref{pce-appr}) of the output voltage.
 Figure~\ref{fig:transamp_coeff} illustrates the maximum coefficients occurring in the discrete time points.
 We observe different orders of magnitudes, which indicates a potential for a sufficiently accurate low-dimensional approximation of the QoI.
 On the other hand, a POD of the snapshots reveals the singular values within~(\ref{svd}) shown by Figure~\ref{fig:transamp_pod} (left).
-We obtain the associated projection matrices $T_{\rm l},T_{\rm r}$ for arbitrary reduced dimensions.
+We obtain the associated projection matrices $T_{\rm l},T_{\rm r}$ for user-defined reduced dimensions.